 Old-School Motorbikes That Are Worth a Pretty Penny

 There are many things that can make a motorcycle a classic, from style to performance.
 These 35 old motorcycles have a little bit of both - and are worth a small fortune.
 For anyone on the lookout for an old-school motorbike, these are worth keeping a look out for.
+Some became legends through racing heritage or innovative engineering; others simply nailed the look.

 Vincent Black Shadow